 - Biology – some people have a more emotionally sensitive and introvert character.
 This can mean that they are naturally more likely to find social situations difficult and pick up on how others respond to them.

-- Traumatic experiences – if a person experiences a one-off traumatic event – where they feared for their safety in some way – or are subject to a number of traumas, this can lead to a heightened sensitivity afterwards.
+- Traumatic experiences – if a person experiences traumatic events – where they feared for their safety in some way – this can lead to a heightened sensitivity afterwards.
 They may find themselves getting anxious in seemingly unrelated situations that trigger some aspect of the trauma.
 They may also be more anxious generally.

-- Ongoing levels of stress as an adult – for example, a stressful job or difficult relationship – may mean someone always has a heightened level of anxiety, but this becomes normal, meaning they are unaware of the impact it is having on them.
+- Ongoing levels of stress as an adult – for example, a stressful job or difficult relationship.
+Stressors may mean someone always has a heightened level of anxiety, but this becomes normal, meaning they are unaware of the impact it is having on them.
 It may come out in other ways, such as bad dreams, trouble switching off or feeling tired a lot.

-- Background factors such as physical health problems, sleep or family issues, work stress or money worries may affect a person’s ability to manage anxiety when it occurs, making it feel much worse than if these factors were not there.
+- Background factors such as physical health problems, sleep or family issues, work stress or money worries.
+These may affect a person’s ability to manage anxiety when it occurs, making it feel much worse than if these factors were not there.

 For individuals who suffer from an anxiety disorder, a mixture of these factors are likely to lead to the development of negative beliefs which trigger anxiety reactions more quickly.
 For example, thinking ‘I can’t do anything right’; ‘I am weak’; ‘other people are dangerous’ or ‘the world is unsafe’.

 What are avoidance and safety behaviours?

 If an individual is suffering from an anxiety disorder, they may develop certain behaviours which have the intention of stopping their fears.
 They are helpful in the short term, as they keep the person feeling a little safer, however in the long term they stop the person from facing their anxiety and can make it worse.